lineageos4microg/docker-lineage-cicd/README.md

 - install the most recent LineageOS for MicroG build for your device, from [here](https://download.lineage.microg.org/) following the [LOS installation instructions](https://wiki.lineageos.org/devices/).
 - install the latest official LineageOS build from [here](https://download.lineageos.org/devices/)

 For ***any*** problems, with building, installing, or running LineageOS for MicroG, we recommend that you ask for help in [the XDA Forum thread](https://xdaforums.com/t/lineageos-for-microg.3700997/) or in device specific [XDA forum threads](https://xdaforums.com/).
-The LineageOS for MicroG forum thread is not maintained by us, but there are many knowlegdeable contributors there, who build and run the LineageOS for MicroG ROM on a wide variety of devices.
+The LineageOS for MicroG forum thread is not maintained by us, but there are many knowledgeable contributors there, who build and run the LineageOS for MicroG ROM on a wide variety of devices.

 ## LineageOS for microG: Project Scope & Objectives